Tony Ressler

-Antony P. Ressler (born October 12, 1960) is an American billionaire hedge fund manager and sports team owner.
+Antony P. Ressler (born October 12, 1960) is an American businessman.
 He co-founded the private equity firms Apollo Global Management in 1990, and Ares Management in 1997.

-As of July 2022, his net worth was estimated by Forbes at $5.2 billion.
+Ressler is also owner of the Atlanta Hawks basketball team, acquiring them in 2015.
+He is married to actress Jami Gertz.
+His net worth was estimated at $11.3 billion in 2024.

 Biography

-Born in 1960 to a Jewish family, Ressler was one of five children of Dorothy and Ira Ressler.
+Ressler was born in Washington D.C. on October 12, 1960, to a Jewish family, one of five children of Dorothy and Ira Ressler.
 His father was an attorney and World War II veteran.
-Ressler earned a BSFS from Georgetown University's School of Foreign Service and an MBA from Columbia Business School.
-After university, he worked at Drexel Burnham Lambert eventually reaching senior vice president in the high yield bond department with responsibility for the new issue/syndicate desk.
+Ressler earned a BSFS from Georgetown University's Walsh School of Foreign Service and an MBA from Columbia Business School.
+After graduating, he worked at Drexel Burnham Lambert, eventually reaching senior vice president in the high yield bond department with responsibility for the new issue/syndicate desk.

 In 1990, on the heels of the collapse of Drexel Burnham Lambert, he co-founded the private equity firm Apollo Global Management with Leon Black, Drexel's managing director, head of the Mergers & Acquisitions Group, and co-head of the Corporate Finance Department; John Hannan, Drexel's former co-director of international finance; Craig Cogut, a lawyer who worked with Drexel's high-yield division in Los Angeles; Arthur Bilger, the former head of the Drexel's corporate finance department; and Marc Rowan, Josh Harris and Michael Gross, all of whom worked under Black in the mergers and acquisitions department.
 In 1997, he co-founded Ares Management with former Apollo Global Management co-worker John H. Kissick and Bennett Rosenthal, who joined the group from the global leveraged finance group at Merrill Lynch.

-Philanthropy

 Ressler is a member of the executive committee of the board of directors of the Cedars-Sinai Medical Center; finance chair and member of the executive committee of the Los Angeles County Museum of Art; a board member of Campbell Hall Episcopal School in Studio City, California; and one of the founding members of the board and finance chair of the Painted Turtle Camp, an organization that takes children with chronic and life-threatening illnesses on camping trips.
 Ressler is a supporter of military veterans through the work of The Greatest Generations Foundation.

-Sport
+Sports

-In 2005, he belonged to an investment group that made a successful bid led by Mark Attanasio to purchase Major League Baseball's Milwaukee Brewers.
+In 2005, he belonged to an investment group led by Mark Attanasio that acquired Major League Baseball's Milwaukee Brewers.

-Since June 2015 he is the principal owner of the Atlanta Hawks basketball team, when he purchased the team for an estimated US$730 million.
+In June 2015, he led a group that acquired the NBA's Atlanta Hawks basketball team for US$730 million.
 It was ultimately sold to him for $850 million.

-To purchase Atlanta Hawks of the National Basketball Association Ressler formed a group that includes former NBA player Grant Hill, Sara Blakely, Jesse Itzler, Steven Price, and Rick Schnall.
+Minority investors included Grant Hill, Sara Blakely, Jesse Itzler, Steven Price, and Rick Schnall.